 - a summary of recent progress and learning in the context of our most recent strategic plan

-- articles and key concepts important to the way we’d decided to approach our strategic thinking, including complexity and emergence, Strategic Sweet Spot, the Hedgehog Concept, and other recommendations about effective strategic planning
+- articles and key concepts important to the way we’d decided to approach our strategic thinking, including complexity and emergence, Strategic Sweet Spot, and other recommendations about effective strategic planning

 The agenda did not include a review of the materials that were sent in advance.
 Instead, participants were asked to prepare carefully and come ready to dig into the big questions that we were facing as an organization.
 This began with an off-site dinner in a quiet, private space.
 It was facilitated by the chair of the task force, and invited the board to share very broad reflections on a few key questions, including